Application Requirements & Deadlines

 Applicants granted a LSAC fee waiver will have their fee automatically waived.
 See LSAC for more information on its fee waiver.
-If not eligible for a LSAC waiver, applicants can request a need-based waiver through UNM.
+If not eligible for a LSAC waiver, applicants can request a need-based waiver through the UNM School of Law.

 The personal statement is an opportunity for the Admissions Committee to get to know you beyond your academic record, as well showcase your ability to communicate effectively and concisely in writing.
-Each statement is unique and should address your reasons for attending law school and pursuing a legal career.
-Areas that can demonstrate this include family background, obstacles you have overcome, educational, volunteer, and/or work experiences.
-Also, please address reasons for wanting to study law at UNM.
-It is recommended your statement be within the range of three to five double-spaced pages.
+Each statement is unique and should address the following points:

 A résumé is a tool to provide an overview of your academic, work history, and volunteer history that both compliments and supports the other sections of the application.
-Include your educational background (honors, scholarships, extracurricular activities, etc) work history, military service, public/community service, publications, foreign language proficiencies, and any other significant achievements and involvements.
-Education and work history should be listed current information first and needs to include the start and end dates in month and year as well as the city, state, and country (if international).
+Include your educational background (honors, scholarships, extracurricular activities, etc.) work history, military service, public/community service, publications, foreign language proficiencies, and any other significant achievements and involvements.

 Letter(s) of Recommendation

 At least two letters of recommendation are required; however, up to two additional letters will be accepted.
 Overall, a recommendation letter should be from an individual in a position to make an academic and/or professional critical and informed appraisal of your qualifications.

 - An academic letter should be from a professor who has personal knowledge of your academic work, preferably one who knew you in a seminar or small class.